The Buckinghamshire Badger Group would like to all our members and all badger lovers a Happy Christmas and Happier New Year.

 - We offer help and advice to local planning authorities, the public and other bodies such as HS2 on a wide range of issues.

 - We use our knowledge to educate both adults and children on the threats that badgers face and how you can help.
-We have a stall in High Wycombe during National Badger Week in June and have display boards which can be used in talks.
+We also have display boards which can be used in talks.

 - Our experienced volunteers are equipped with rescue equipment and frequently go out to rescue wounded badgers.
 Most of our wounded badgers are taken to Tiggywinkles Wildlife Rescue Centre in Haddenham where they are given the best possible treatment by wonderful and caring staff.